jalvarezbretana/club_management/README.md

 After creating the entities I had to migrate them to my MySQL database.
 First with ```php bin/console make:migration``` to create the migration and second ```php bin/console doctrine:migrations:migrate``` to migrate it.

-After doing this, I created the controllers manually in the dir **src/Controller** and started coding the **CRUD**.
+Then, I created the controllers manually in the dir **src/Controller** and started coding the **CRUD**.
 Next, I installed the forms with ```composer require symfony/form``` and made the form **ClubType** with ```php bin/console make:form```.